Mvellimana/ME396P-Final-Project/README.md

 #### MIDI Communication

 ## How to Use: Music Player GUI
-Our goal was to create a GUI that can control the audio input and output (with play, pause , resume buttons) and to display animated sheet music that highlights the notes while they are played.
+Our goal was to create a GUI that can control the audio input and output (with play, pause, and resume buttons) and to display animated sheet music that highlights the notes while they are played.

 ### Music Play GUI Functionalities
 ![GUI Image](Images/GUI.png)